vahidAK/SNVoter/README.md

 ```
 cat Extracted_Features.csv | shuf | shuf | shuf > Shuffled_Extracted_Features.csv
 ```
-Subsequently seperate the shuffled file into training and test set as you wish.
+Subsequently, seperate the shuffled file into training and test set as you wish.
+We recommend using at least 10% of suffled file as test set and the rest as training set
-### Training the Modle
+### Training the Model
 ```
 snvoter train -tr training_set.csv -te test_set.csv -o ./Trained_model --plot
 ```